harsimar25bcy10230-lab/ai/README.md

 to run this program

-note: you need a lot of data to train the model the output you see was obtained through housing data in san diego i shorten it in my code for demo purpose please get your mass locality data to use this model better.
+note: you need a lot of data to train the model the output you see was obtained through housing data in san diego i shortened it in my code for demo purpose please get your mass locality data to use this model better.
 THANK YOU

 output:
 the program prints :